soundn/git-shell-colab-exercise/README.md

 What is the difference between git pull and git fetch?

-Answer: Git bull fetches the latest changes from the remote repository and then immediately merge them into your current branch.
+Answer: Git pull fetches the latest changes from the remote repository and then immediately merge them into your current branch.
 It is the combination of git fetch followed by git merge.

 While